iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 4. Access the component Properties and methods with ComponentRef instance in Angular
 5. What are Modules.
 Module Introduction.
 Analyzing the AppModule in Angular.
 6. Creating the Feature Module by Splitting the components in the angular.
+7. Difference Between the Common Module and BrowserModule along with Feature Module in the Angular.